imed-ghomari/roadmap-to-janna/my-website/docs/sidebar1/Initiatives/bad traits/Pride and self admiration and humility.md

 :::info

 It's important to keep in mind that Haya is nuanced and complex, encompassing shyness, shame, and modesty simultaneously, so it cannot be condensed to just one concept.
-However, humility is its most common interpretation and the opposite of this initiative's trait, so it has been introduced here.
+However, humility is its most common interpretation and the opposite of this trait's excess, so it has been introduced here.

 :::